Environment-assisted quantum transport and mobility edges: MODEL

 with the coefficients

 while the off-diagonal components are zero.
 Note that this state needs to be normalized.
-The peculiar factor 2 in $A_k$ appears because the system and the bath have different statistics.
-The dephasing part of Eq.~(\ref{master}) transfers the population from the higher energy eigenmode $|\eta_{k'}\rangle$ to the lower energy $|\eta_{k}\rangle$ (since $k<k'$).
-This can be inferred from the last term in Eq.~(\ref{NESS}) in which $C_{ik}$ measures the coupling between two eigenmodes in presence of dephasing.
-To determine ENAQT we consider the NESS energy current $\mathcal J$ \cite{wu2008energy},
+The peculiar factor $-2 n_l$ appears because the system and the bath have different statistics; it vanishes if we use bosonic baths instead.
+Dephasing contributes to the coefficient $C_{ik}$, which measures the coupling between two eigenmodes.
+We consider the energy current \cite{wu2008energy},